stablekernel/aqueduct/_posts/tut/2016-06-19-executing-queries.md

 Importing ManagedObjects
 ---

 As your code progresses, those `ManagedObject<T>`s will have relationships with other `ManagedObject<T>`s and be used across many different `RequestController`s.
-Additionally, the tools that generate database schemas and 'compile' the declarations of `ManagedObject<T>` so that your application can use them also need to see the definitions.
+Additionally, the tools that generate database schemas and 'compile' the declarations of `ManagedObject<T>` also need to see the definitions.
 Therefore, it is best to declare each `ManagedObject<T>` in its own file, but declare a library file that exports all `ManagedObject<T>`s, which is also exported from your top-level application library file.
 Every `ManagedObject<T>` should be visible by importing the top-level application library file.

 Therefore, create a new file in `lib` named `model.dart`.
 In this file, export `model/question.dart`: